hackmcgill/hackerAPI/docs/standards.md

 * **`activate` function**: Every route file contains one exported function, called `activate`.
 This takes as input an `ExpressRouter`, to which we will attach the sub router to.
 We will also define all of the sub-routes in this function.
 * **Chaining middlewares in a route**: We chain middlewares together by placing them one after another as arguments to the http request of the route.
 * **Ordering of middleware**:
+  * If input is expected, validation of that input should be done promptly.
+Therefore validators are generally the first middlewares.
-  * The first middleware should always be the validator for the inputted data of a route.
+    * The first middleware should be the validator for the inputted data of a route.
 In this case, we have the validator for a new account.
-  * The next middleware should always be `Middleware.parseBody.middleware`.
-This middleware parses validated information, and places it inside of `req.body` if everything is properly validated.
-Else, it errors out.
+    * The next middleware should be `Middleware.parseBody.middleware` to parse the validated information.
+This middleware also places the data inside of `req.body`.
+If validation fails, it fails the request.
   * The following middlewares will depend on what type of route it is.
 In this case, we are creating a new item in our database, so we want to create a new `Account` object.
 This is what `Middleware.Account.parseAccount` does.
   * Finally, we want to interact with the database.
 This is done either in the `Controller` function, or in another `middleware` function.
   * the last middleware should always be a `Controller` (since we want to respond to the user of the api).